Government of the 15th Dáil

-7th Government of Ireland

 Nomination of Taoiseach

 The 15th Dáil first met on 2 June 1954.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Éamon de Valera and former Taoiseach John A. Costello of Fine Gael were both proposed.
 The nomination of de Valera was defeated with 66 votes cast in favour and 78 against, while the nomination of Costello was approved by 79 to 66.
 Costello was appointed as Taoiseach by President Seán T. O'Kelly.

 Members of the Government

 The Ministers of the Government were proposed by the Taoiseach and approved by the Dáil.
 They were appointed by the president on the same day.

 Parliamentary Secretaries

-On 3 June 1954, the Government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.
+On 3 June 1954, the government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.

 Foreign Policy

 Ireland joined the United Nations in 1955.

 Dissolution of the Dáil

 The government ended when the Clann na Poblachta withdrew its support in 1957.
 Fine Gael and Labour had also both lost seats in by-elections to Fianna Fáil the previous year.
 Costello sought a dissolution of the Dáil on 4 February 1957 which was granted by the president, leading to a general election on 9 March 1957.